Olli69/powerguru/README.md

 ## Concept
 TO BE UPDATED...
 1. Main program powerguru.py listens data updates from various sources (sensors, price info, energy forecast etc) via Telegraf service.
-2. **Recalculate**-process checks, based on the data and given rules, which of defined conditions are enabled at the moment.
-Multiple conditions can be valid at the same time
+2. **Recalculate**-process checks, based on the data and given rules, which of defined states are enabled at the moment.
+Multiple states can be valid at the same time
 3. Searches targets of each channel in order.
-E.g. target {"condition" : "netsales", "upIf" : "sensor1<90"} means that if the "netsales" condition is enabled (more solar production than consumption locally) then upIf formula is tested.
+E.g. target {"state" : "netsales", "upIf" : "sensor1<90"} means that if the "netsales" state is enabled (more solar production than consumption locally) then upIf formula is tested.
 If sensor1 value is below 90 then the channel will be up (e.g. boiler will be on) until sensor1 value reaches 90
 4. Does actual switching with lineResource.setLoad .
 This function can also switch of the lines if there is too much load on a phase.

-### Conditions
+### States
-At any time multiple conditions can be effective.
-Conditions are enabled if "enabledIf" formula value is True.
+At any time multiple states can be effective.
+States are enabled if "enabledIf" formula value is True.
 In the formula use PowerGuru variables, e.g. hhmm (current time), mmdd (current date), purchasedEnergyPeriodNet, solar24h (solar forecast for 24 hours, energyPriceSpot (current energy spot price), spotPriceRank24h (current spot price rank related to future hours).
 Full list of available variables you can see at the dashboard.
-See more details in the configuration file [settings/conditions.json](settings/conditions.json)
+See more details in the configuration file [settings/states.json](settings/states.json)

-Condition parameters are defined in settings/conditions.json
+State parameters are defined in settings/states.json

 ### Channels
 Currently boilers/heaters are supported or other heaters.
 Channel defines rules for switching channel up/down.
 Targets are tested in order and first matching target is used. [settings/channels.json](settings/channels.json)